 6. State Forest State Park

 With 71,000 acres of forest, State Forest State Park provides high lakes, rugged mountain peaks, trails for miles, and wildlife conservation to its visitors.
+As the largest state park, and one with a remote location, you can explore an expansive and secluded Rocky Mountain forest.

-Based south of Walden in North Park, this state park offers family-fun activities, exhibits, and exciting adventures including crosscountry skiing, wildlife viewing and fishing.
+Based south of Walden in North Park, this state park offers family-fun activities, exhibits, and exciting adventures including cross country skiing, wildlife viewing and fishing.
 Because State Forest State Park provides a home to an abundant species of wildlife, it offers the best spots for wildlife watching and photography, as well as the largest moose population in the state.

 7. Million Dollar Highway

 Summer showcases panoramic views of wildflowers and alpine life, making it one of the most famous roads in the country.
 It’s also one of the most dangerous, given the blankets of snow it receives each winter, beginning in the fall and lasting into spring.
+Autumn is especially loverly on the Mile Dollar Highway.

 8. Colorado Birding Trail